 Every Honor Guard Squad has a dedicated bugler who performs the melody.

-The first fold of our flag is a symbol of life.
+The first fold of our flag symbolizes life.

 The second fold signifies our belief in eternal life.

-The third fold is made in honor and tribute of the veteran departing our ranks, and who gave a portion of his or her life for the defense of our country to attain peace.
+The third fold is made in honor and tribute to the veteran departing our ranks, who gave a portion of his or her life for the defense of our country to attain peace.

-The fourth fold exemplifies our weaker nature as citizens trusting in God; it is to Him we turn for His divine guidance.
+The fourth fold exemplifies our weaker nature as citizens trusting in God; it is to Him we turn for divine guidance.

-The sixth fold is for where our hearts lie.
-It is with our heart that we pledge allegiance to the flag of the United States of America, and to the republic for which it stands, one nation under God, indivisible, with liberty and justice for all.
+The sixth fold represents where our hearts lie.
+It is with our hearts that we pledge allegiance to the flag of the United States of America, and to the republic for which it stands, one nation under God, indivisible, with liberty and justice for all.

-The seventh fold is a tribute to our armed forces, for it is through the armed forces that we protect our country and our flag against all enemies.
+The seventh fold pays tribute to our armed forces, as they protect our country and flag against all enemies.

-The eighth fold is a tribute to the one who entered into the valley of the shadow of death, that we might see the light of day, and to honor our mother, for whom it flies on Mother’s Day.
+The eighth fold honors those who entered into the valley of the shadow of death, enabling us to see the light of day, and also pays tribute to our mothers, for whom the flag flies on Mother’s Day.

-The 11th fold, in the eyes of Hebrew citizens, represents the lower portion of the seal of King David and King Solomon and glorifies, in their eyes, the God of Abraham, Isaac, and Jacob.
+The 11th fold, in the eyes of Hebrew citizens, represents the lower portion of the seal of King David and King Solomon, glorifying the God of Abraham, Isaac, and Jacob.

-The 12th fold, in the eyes of a Christian citizen, represents an emblem of eternity and glorifies, in their eyes, God the Father, the Son, and Holy Ghost.
+The 12th fold, in the eyes of a Christian citizen, represents an emblem of eternity and glorifies God the Father, the Son, and Holy Ghost.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.